Pizzaman2629/TheoreticalPhysics/Quantum Field Theory/README.md

 ### 4.)
 Renormalization and EFT
 $$\mathcal{L} = -\frac{1}{2}Z_\phi \partial^\mu \phi \partial_\mu \phi - \frac{1}{2}Z_m m^2\phi^2 - \frac{1}{24}Z_g g\phi^4$$

 Learnt about the $\overline{\text{MS}}$ renormalization scheme.
-Walked through EFT and how it is just filtering out all the high energy physics/short distance physics by adding a lattice.
+Walked through EFT and how it is just filtering out all the high energy physics/short distance physics by adding a lattice and integrating out all higher degrees of freedom through operators.
 Learnt about the renormalization group approach and how we can calculate beta functions to relate parameters in the Lagrangian.
-I really enjoy the RG group and EFT conceptually because they are such a cool way of eliminating the divergences at high energies.
+I really enjoy the RG and EFT conceptually because they are such a cool way of eliminating the divergences at high energies.

 ### 5.)
 Symmetries
 $$j^\mu = \frac{\partial \mathcal{L}}{\partial(\partial_\mu \phi)} \delta \phi$$